Nico1395/trailblazor-routing/README.md

 3. Add the `ParameterAttribute` to the property.
 This is required since these are still components and the query parameters are dealed to the components from the outside using parameters.
 As a result these properties need to be public and have a public getter and setter.

 ### Important:
-- Using the `SupplyParameterFromQueryAttribute` makes the application run into an (to my knowledge) uncatchable exception if the type of the query parameter value and the type of the component parameter property don#t match up.
+- Using the `SupplyParameterFromQueryAttribute` makes the application run into an (to my knowledge) uncatchable exception if the type of the query parameter value and the type of the component parameter property don't match up.
+As far as I know, a lot of the times the type of the query parameter value will simply be a string.
 - Since the `QueryParameterAttribute` is written and evaluated by **Trailblazor Routing**, query parameters that dont match the type of the components parameter property equivalent are simply ignored.
-Query parameter values are always attempted to be parsed into the component properties type.
+Query parameter values are always attempted to be parsed into the component properties type, meaning you can specify any kind of type that one would parse into a query parameter.
+This makes query parameters in components much much easier and would be my preferred choice.

 ```cs
 <PageTitle>Counter</PageTitle>